Contributed By Hull & Hull LLP

 There are several requirements that must typically be met in order for a citizenship application to be successful, including attaining permanent resident status, demonstrating a settled intention to reside in Canada, and successful completion of the Canadian citizenship test.

 To qualify for citizenship status, an individual must normally have been physically present in Canada for at least 1,460 days during the six years immediately prior to the date of application and have been physically present for at least 183 days during each of four calendar years that are fully or partially within the six years immediately before the date of application.

 A variety of tax credits and other government benefits may be available to supplement the cost of caring for minor children in Canada.
-One such benefit is the ability to seek Canada Pension Plan ("CPP") benefits with respect to time during which a parent has not contributed to CPP while raising a child below the age of seven.
+One such benefit is the ability to seek Canada Pension Plan (CPP) benefits with respect to the time during which a parent has not contributed to CPP while raising a child below the age of seven.
 The Child Rearing Dropout Provision provides that the Canadian government will contribute to CPP during an absence from the workforce while raising a minor child on one's behalf.

 Registered Education Savings Plans

 It is common for Canadians to pursue post-secondary education.
 As a result, planning to fund tuition and living costs for one's children while they attend university, college, or other training from early on in the child's life is popular, and brings with it certain tax benefits.